frconor-ebook/meditations/_posts/2025-04-15-palm-sunday.md

 Our Lord is still attracting great crowds at the beginning of Holy Week.
 But in just a few days\' time, the atmosphere is going to change dramatically.

 "\...while others were cutting branches from the trees and spreading them in his path.
 The crowds who went in front of him and those who followed were all shouting: 'Hosanna to the Son of David!
 Blessed is he who is coming in the name of the Lord!
-Hosanna in the highest heavens!"
+Hosanna in the highest heavens!'"
 (Matt.
 21:8b-9).

 Our Lord is acclaimed as a king, even though He\'s riding on a donkey.

 Many years ago in Singapore, the first local archbishop was appointed and there was a big Mass in a big indoor stadium with 20,000 people.
 When he went up onto the stage where the altar was, there was a loud applause.
 He turned around to the crowd and said: "Well, that applause was not for me; that was for Jesus."

-Because if the donkey, on the way into Jerusalem, when he saw the acclaim of the people, things they were saying, the palm branches, the cloaks, if the donkey pricked up his ears and thought to himself: 'Recognition at last!
+Because if the donkey, on the way into Jerusalem, when he saw the acclaim of the people, things they were saying, the palm branches, the cloaks, if the donkey pricked up his ears and thought to himself, 'Recognition at last!
 Finally, people realize who I am'---the donkey would have been very much mistaken.

 We\'re all a bit like that donkey.
 We all have to learn the lessons of humility.
-Sometimes we have to take humiliations as the means that God gives us to grow in this key virtue.
-Virtue that is the basis of our charity.
+Sometimes we have to take humiliations as the means that God gives us to grow in this key virtue---virtue that is the basis of our charity.

 As we approach Holy Week, it\'s one of the petitions we could make of Our Lord, that we might learn from His humility, as He has truly asked us to.